 There are many benefits to be gained from assessment, not the least is to have the incident well documented for the future i.e. recurrent episodes, work certification or special consideration for school, exams etc. This involves a full history, examination and brain function assessment (SCAT 5, and potentially formal neuropsychological testing).

-The Clinic has two Specialist Sport and Exercise Physicians, a Specialist Paediatrician and Doctors undertaking specialist training, all with experience in managing sports related head injury.
+The Clinic has Specialist Sport and Exercise Physicians, and Registrars undertaking specialist training, with experience in managing sports related head injury.

 Here are some links to sites that provide further information and back ground: